 - Don't worry if you don't get answers to all your questions.
-If you’re still looking for answers at the end of your visit, you can try emailing faculty and staff directly, and/or come back to the school for another event, like an information session or open house.
+If you’re still looking for answers at the end of your campus visit, try emailing faculty and staff directly, and/or come back to the law school for another event, like an information session or open house.
 And when in doubt, ask admissions folks.

 Related: Law School Application Timeline: What You Need to Do and When